Hack-WashU/.github/profile/README.md

 Discord is not mature enough as a platform to handle our scheduling and document-sharing needs.
 While we love the ease of use, it just can't do what we needed to do.
 Every WashU student already has a Teams account, so we figured that this was the best possible platform to transition to.

 ### Is Joining Teams and the Outlook Group Really Required to Participate?
 Yes!
 We are doing all of our scheduling and document sharing via Teams and Outlook.
+Discord events can't be synced with calendars, and we get Teams licenses for free via WashU.